Bathroom Break: Religious Groups Launch Ad Campaign Against Transgender Potty Rule

 For other bathroom signs, click here.

-4 Responses to “Bathroom Break: Religious Groups Launch Ad Campaign Against Transgender Potty Rule”
+4 thoughts on “Bathroom Break: Religious Groups Launch Ad Campaign Against Transgender Potty Rule”